Cross-fostering: In research

-Cross-fostering can be used to study the impact of postnatal environment on genetic-linked diseases as well as on behavioural pattern.
+Cross-fostering can be used to study the impact of postnatal environment on genetic-linked diseases as well as on behavioural patterns.
 In behavioral studies, if cross-fostered offspring show a behavioral trait similar to their biological parents and dissimilar from their foster parents, a behavior can be shown to have a genetic basis.
-Similarly, if the offspring develops traits dissimilar to their biological parents and similar to their foster parents environmental factors are shown to be dominant.
+Similarly, if the offspring develop traits dissimilar to their biological parents and similar to their foster parents environmental factors are shown to be dominant.
 In many cases there is a blend of the two, which shows both genes and environment play a part.

 In animal studies, genetically hypertensive offspring reared by normotensive dams have been shown to have lower blood pressure compared to the controls.
 This shows that hypertensive genotype could be modified by the changes of the postnatal environment.
 Besides this, hyperkinetic animals reared by a normal dam have been shown to have lower locomotor activity compared to its controls.

 In one experiment, siblicide was shown to be somehow related to parental care.
 When non-obligate siblicidal blue-footed boobies were swapped with obligate siblicidal masked booby chicks, it was found that the blue-footed chicks exhibited more siblicidal behavior.

 In a small study, cross-fostering tammar wallabies at the average age of 67 days postpartum to mothers that had 100 days old pouch young resulted in significantly heavier fostered young at 100 days old.
 Analysis of maternal milk composition found higher concentrations of lipid after pouch young is transferred into their host mother.

 In selective livestock breeding cross-fostering can be used to combine desirable genetic qualities such as weight, fat distribution or appearance with environmentally influenced ones such as temperament.

 In humans, studies of children in foster care have shown that alcoholism is both genetic and environmental: early onset alcoholism can be linked to biological parentage, whereas adult onset alcoholism is often influenced by the alcohol abuse by foster parents.